Graded Oral Food Challenge

 The challenge also provides diagnostic information allowing your medical team to further modify your treatment.

 During a challenge, we test only one food at a time using a detailed protocol and designated food challenge suite that is closely monitored by a specially trained medical team.
 The specified food will be given in timed intervals at pre-calculated amounts.

 Our challenge protocol integrates the best practices from leading food allergy centers that provide food challenges.
 Our team and facility are equipped with state-of-the art technology and training to address the many facets of food challenges in a safe, comfortable environment.

-For details about the Graded Oral Food Challenge and whether you might be a candidate, please talk with your doctor at your next scheduled visit.
+For details about the Graded Oral Food Challenge and whether you might be a candidate, please talk with your provider at your next scheduled visit.